BlvckBytes/blvckbytes.at/src/assets/markdown/philosophy/the_state_of_mathematics.md

 We, as conscious, mental beings now enter the adventure to discover various properties of countless mental objects.
 Before this journey, we were ignorant to them, and afterwards, we gathered knowledge and broadened our horizon.

-There is a finite, rather comprehensible amount of basic objects which cannot be broken down any further and are thus to be considered the atoms of mathematics.
-Their existence cannot be proven, and we have to collectively agree on these postulates.
-Every theorem whose validity is provable has to now lead step by step from point A to point B, by only making use of axioms and postulates, as well as theorems which have been proven before its own existence (its predecessors, so to speak).
-From this then logically follows, that every constructed mathematical object, no matter its complexity, is fully constrained and leaves no room for subjective choices.

-Could we have made up our set of axioms in a different way?
-That's a hard question to answer, as it seems impossible to check every possible combination for logical coherency.
-On the other hand, there have been numerous occasions where axioms which were thought to be coherent proved to lead to unsolvable contradictions.
-This process of purification lead to the axioms which govern modern mathematics.
-Personally, I believe that while there may be other choices out there, they are just a different representation of the same underlying concept and are likely to be less natural to our understanding, as we - over all these hundreds of years - would have discovered them otherwise.
+The five requirements in the beginning of Euclid's "The Elements" should not have been called postulates or axioms, as they have not been invented; they follow directly and rigorously from the concept of a point, asking the question "Where?".
+The only "postulate" there is consists of assuming an empty three-dimensional universe, to which a conscious observer, as well as another point of reference are added.
+Perfect concepts, called noumena (singular noumenon), have always existed, will always exist and continue to do so even if no conscious being thinks about them.
+Once the journey of discovery is taken on, beings separated by both space- and or time will come exactly to the same conclusions, if their methods were truly rigorous.
+This simple fact answers the question whether aliens would use the same mathematics as we do: yes, of course!
+Well, at least the part of it that's well formed; if they'd ever make it here, they'd surely not fall for the infinity-riddled feverdreams modern academia considers our highest intellectual goods.

+Mathematics is the science of measure and number, and nothing else.
+There is no room for subjective choices or opinions.

+> "Es ist nicht Vermehrung, sondern Verunstaltung der Wissenschaften, wenn man ihre Grenzen ineinanderlaufen läßt." - Immanuel Kant

+> ("It is not a refinement, but rather a defacement of the sciences if one allows their boundaries to converge.")

 What has been most definitely *"invented"* is the way in which we communicate these mental objects.
 To use a blackboard, a piece of paper, wax tablets, or even modern computers as an extension to our mental space are choices we made, based on what was and is available within our surroundings.
 A circle, drawn by a compass, is not equivalent with the mental object of a circle.
-On a blackboard, it would merely be the residue of chalk left alongside a curved pathway, while the mental object is defined as the set of points with equal distance to the origin.
+On a blackboard, it would merely be the residue of chalk left alongside a curved pathway.

 ### Formalization